 Messages

 Your organization has changed, no matter how minor or major those changes might seem from an external perspective.
 So your messages must fit not just today’s performance and goals, but your current brand and personality.
-Consider undertaking a message development [hyperlink] update so your audiences can hear, understand, and engage with you.
+Consider undertaking a message development update so your audiences can hear, understand, and engage with you.

 Vehicles